"Until you have worked on something like this, you cannot know what a grill is."

 Our Infierno grills came from an early collaboration with NYC's Chef Dan Barber, who asked us to create a true live-fire cooking system for his Blue Hill at Stone Barns.
 It took two years, many tests, failures and iterations, but what came out still stands as one of our proudest achievements.
-That Infierno 96, joined now by her larger (the 154 is pictured below) and smaller siblings, is a thrill for chef and guest alike.
+The infiernos that came of this teamwork are truly our ships of the line.

 We can't do much better than Chef Dan Barber's words: